This gallery contains 62 photos.

 Arabella Cafe in Liliw, Laguna is on my 4th spot under Viaje del Sol.
 I am very intrigued with this small cafe painted in violet. (–,) First and second of which is Villa Escudero and Casa San Pablo respectively.
 I’m still choosing who will be taking the 3rd spot.
 Though, I did not expect to visit the place in no time soon like few weeks ago though due to my mother’s request to visit the town so as to find a pair of slippers that will finally fit her (Is it you Cinderella?) because her feet are unusually big. (–,) That weekend, I eventually gave in to her request and early morning we headed to the province.
 A total of almost 3 hours road trip which is not too tiring because you can pull-over from time to time to buy fruits or pastries along the way.

 I am not much of a professional food critic.
-Though the food that they served is not too extra-ordinary (something you can also eat in the city), it’s just that you can be certain that they’re fresh (Fish and vegees).
-Hons’ blue marlin was the best.
+Though the food that they served is not too extra-ordinary (something you can also eat in the city), it’s just that you can be certain that they’re fresh (fish and vegees).
+Like the blue marlin was the best.
 My Aunt’s cream dory is also okay and tasty and creamy, mama’s salad is crisp and truly fresh, my son’s 2 orders of pizza (pepperoni and all meat), are like home-made pizza.
 Crust is not that thick and not that thin as well.
-My carbonara, I mean the pasta carbonara which I ordered for myself isn’t at par with my own carbonara (Blog about my carbonara to follow!).
+My carbonara, I mean the pasta carbonara which I ordered for myself isn’t at par with my own carbonara (blog about my carbonara to follow and the ingreidients that I used).
 Nevertheless, I enjoyed it too.
 Of course, I would not miss my blueberry cheesecake.
 The usual.
-Only that they decorate the plate with chocolate syrup which prevents me from destroying the swirls (Obsessive/Compulsive at times), and we also got something like brownies topped with several kinds of nuts.
+Only that they decorated the plate with chocolate syrup which prevents me from destroying the swirls (Obsessive/Compulsive at times), and we also got something like brownies topped with several kinds of nuts.

-What’s surprising with this cafe, on a Saturday, at past 1pm, they are still on queue.
+It didn’t surprise me on that Saturday, at past 1pm, the place is loaded.
 We had to wait for more than 10 minutes to be sitted.
 When I discovered Arabella years ago, they do not have tables outside yet, now, they installed 3 sets of 8 seaters round tables (skirted with white fabric) and other guests are still waiting nearby.
 I think one factor is that Arabella is very visible in almost all of the food blogs in the Philippines.

 The interior of the cafe is very country.
 They used vintage stools, something that I can remember scattered around our grandmothers’ house, there are unique pieces of vintage items around, reproductions of some paintings mounted in their walls, and to complete the list.
 Their staff are very friendly.